 - 1. Lockout/tagout gas supply to the boiler. - 2.
 Lockout/tagout electrical power to the boiler. - 3.
-Open the front door of the boiler. - 4.
-Disconnect the two electrical connections to the blower - 5.
-Remove the ignition electrode. - 6.
-Remove the six screws on the bottom of the blower. - 7.
-Remove the three nuts holding the blower outlet on the boiler casting. - Pull the blower w/outlet and set aside.
-Inspect burner gasket, replace if damaged. - 9.
-Reaching inside the burner, carefully remove the burner.
-Clean using low pressure air to remove any dust or lint from the burner. - 10.
+Open the front and side doors of the boiler. - 4.
+Locate the blower and burner transition pieces that are directly in the front of the boiler.
+See 6.2.4 for illustration of components. - 5.
+Remove the 8 nuts & 2 bolts connecting the blower transition piece to the burner transition piece.
+The blower transition piece is supported and remains in place. - 6.
+Remove the 4 nuts holding the burner transition piece to the studs on the front of the boiler. - 7.
+Pull out the burner transition piece with the 2 gaskets and set aside.
+Inspect the gaskets and replace if damaged. - 8.
+Carefully remove the burner.
+Rinse the burner with water.
+Soap may be used, if needed.
+Rinse thoroughly. - 9.
 Reassemble being sure to install all gaskets and seals properly.